-Dr Sial, our expert Epping paediatrician recommends parents to be aware of the various risk factors for kids during the summer and take preventive measures to keep them healthy and active throughout the season.
+Our expert Epping pediatricians recommend parents be aware of the various risk factors for kids during the summer and take preventive measures to keep them healthy and active throughout the season.

-He also emphasises a routine check-up just before the summers is a great time to discuss safety health practices for your kids, their nutrition and sleep and how to prevent any childhood diseases specific to summers.
+They also emphasise a routine check-up just before the summer is a great time to discuss safety health practices for your kids, their nutrition and sleep, and how to prevent any childhood diseases specific to summer.

 Here’s are some tips to keep your kids active and healthy this summer